Rank Inequalities on Knot Floer Homology of Periodic Knots: Evidence for the main conjecture

 Next, we check that each $K$ we construct has closure a knot, and that the tangle for $\widetilde{K}$ constructed by repeating the operations for $K$ also has closure a knot.
 If either condition fails, then we choose 18 new random operations.

-Once we have a 2-periodic knot described by a tangle, we use Ozsv\'{a}th and Szab\'{o}'s knot Floer homology calculator \cite{HFKcalc} based on \cite{OS3} to compute $\widehat{\mathit{HFK}}(K)$ and $\widehat{\mathit{HFK}}(\widetilde{K})$, and verify the conjecture for this pseudorandom 2-periodic knot.
+Once we have a 2-periodic knot described by a tangle, we use Ozsv\'{a}th and Szab\'{o}'s knot Floer homology calculator \cite{HFKcalc} based on \cite{OS3} to compute $\widehat{\mathit{HFK}}(K)$ and $\widehat{\mathit{HFK}}(\widetilde{K})$, and verify Conjecture \ref{conj:ineq} for this pseudo-random 2-periodic knot.

 While verifying the conjecture for each knot, we also tabulated the Alexander polynomial and the total rank of the knot Floer homology for each periodic knot.
 The total rank of $\widehat{\mathit{HFK}}(\widetilde{K})$ ranged from 1 to 907253 with an average of about 7761.52.
 These data confirm that we have verified the conjecture for over 500 distinct knots.